theamal11z/fastbrowse-extension/TESTING.md

 ## Common Issues & Solutions

+### Issue: "No tab with id: XXXXXX" errors
+- **Cause**: User closes tabs while suspension timers are still running
+- **Fixed**: v1.0.1 - Added comprehensive error handling for closed tabs
+- **Verification**:
+  - Open several tabs, start timers, then quickly close some tabs
+  - Check background console - should see "Tab XXXX no longer exists (closed by user)"
+  - No error messages should appear

 ### Issue: "No tabs to suspend"
 - **Cause**: All tabs are either active or protected (pinned, playing audio)
 - **Solution**: Open more tabs, ensure some are inactive and not pinned